RiDeag/Stilig/README.md

 * Toggle the sidebar by toggling header auto-hide (Default keybind is shift + h).

 * Click the "S" in "WATCHED THREADS" to open the thread watcher menu.
-Unfortunately, it still needs some tweaking, which is why the thread watcher menu looks like a mess :(

 Installation (assuming Firefox)
 -------------------------------

 * Install the Stylish extension to manage your userstyles; once installed, just click on "Write New Style", give it a name, and paste the Stilig.css there.

-* Do the same for Stilig thread watcher.css

 [1]: https://github.com/RiDeag/Stilig
 [2]: https://github.com/ccd0/4chan-x